RAB301000001C3/PCAPEXTRACT/README.md

-PCAP EXTRACT is a Linux-based network artifacts extraction tool, implemented using shell script combined with cli-based network packet analysis tool tshark filters for extracting of packet artifacts such as IP Addresses, domain names and many more.
+PCAP EXTRACT is a Linux-based network artifacts extraction tool, implemented using shell script combined with cli-based network packet analysis tool tshark filters for extracting packet artifacts such as IP Addresses, domain names and many more.
 This tool intends to analyze multiple packet captures in a single  execution without looking at the Graphical Interface tool like wireshark.